+- The power cable, extension cable, or plug is damaged.

 - An object has fallen into the product.

 - The product has been exposed to water.

 - The product has been dropped or damaged.

 - The product does not operate correctly when you follow the operating instructions.